RobbyCBennett/Spinneret/doc/server.md

 `Server.midReqUrlParams`

 * Parse the URL parameters after the question mark ? of a request.
-The object is accessed with `req.params` and the primitive types will be parsed already.
+The object is accessed with `req.params` and the values are strings.

 `Server.midResDefaults`